 What is this about?

 With years of the MyBible project existence a number of active users have joined efforts of producing modules they need, to add them to the MyBible modules arsenal.
-However, once such a labourer has produced some version of a module, a question arises: how to conveniently distribute it among the potentially growing audience, if it is not ready for, or cannot at all be placed to, the common MyBible module repository?
+However, once such a labourer has produced some version of a module, a question arises: how to conveniently distribute it among the potentially growing audience, if it is not ready for, or cannot at all be placed to, the main MyBible module repository?

 Yes, MyBible automatically picks up a module if it is placed to the MyBible data directory on the device.
 However, this is not a one-tap action, especially since Android 11 (it limits apps to their private data directories, located rather deep in the file system).